ricardobranco777/howtos/LUKSFIDO2.md

 ```
 sudo zfs unmount -a
 sudo umount -v /mnt
+sudo zpool export rpool
 ```

 Close tent

 `sudo cryptsetup close crypt`

-Now run sudo raspi-config and change boot order in Advanced Options / Boot Order
+Now run `sudo raspi-config` and change boot order in Advanced Options / Boot Order

 if you have issues in initramfs shell, toggle the first partition to `83` and reboot.
 SD card will boot.
-Fix stuff and toggle it back to `0c`
+Fix stuff and toggle it back to `0c`:

 ```
 fdisk /dev/nvme0n1